meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ### Example

-Say you want to get movies directed by Jordan Peele and classified as either comedy or horror, you would use:
+Say you want to get movies matching "thriller" directed by Jordan Peele and classified as either comedy or horror, you would use:

 ```bash
 $ curl --get 'http://localhost:7700/indexes/movies/search' \